 5 Ways a Public University Can Help You Save Money

-As you narrow down the list of colleges to which you’ll apply, there’s one question that you’ll most likely face at some point: public or private?
+As you narrow down the list of colleges to which you’ll apply, there’s a question you’ll face at some point: public or private?
 It’s an age-old debate and there’s no simple answer.
 Both public and private colleges and universities have their own unique pros and cons.
-But for many students, it all comes down to money.
-Though financial aid and scholarships can help make private colleges more affordable, many, if not most, public institutions are going to be inherently easier on your wallet.
+But for many students, it comes down to money.
+Though financial aid and scholarships can help make private colleges more affordable, most public institutions are going to be inherently easier on your wallet.
+If you’re trying to decide which is right for you take a look at five of the top ways attending a public university can help you save money.

 1. In-state tuition

+If you attend a public university in your home state, you’ll pay in-state tuition, which is generally far less expensive than both out-of-state and private college tuition.
+Some state schools also have scholarships and grants specifically for residents, which can further reduce your costs.
 Out-of-state tuition can sometimes be twice or even three times as high as in-state tuition, but if you’re interested in a public university in another state, there are some tuition exchange programs through which you may be able to receive a reduced tuition rate.
 These agreements include the New England Regional Student Program, the Midwest Student Exchange Program, the Academic Common Market, and the Western Undergraduate Exchange.

-2. Lessen your need for private loans
+2. Less need for private loans

 3. Prestige without the private price tag

 If you think you need a diploma from a private college to impress future employers and colleagues, think again.
-There are many public universities that are just as, if not more, prestigious than their private counterparts—and best of all, you’ll end up paying a fraction of the tuition.
-For example, the University of California, Santa Barbara and Pepperdine University are both very selective, with UC Santa Barbara reporting an acceptance rate of 39% and Pepperdine reporting an acceptance rate of 37%.
-But in-state tuition at UC Santa Barbara is $12,192, while tuition for all students at Pepperdine is $46,440.
+There are many public universities that are just as, if not more, prestigious than their private counterparts at a fraction of the tuition.
+For example, the University of California, Santa Barbara and Pepperdine University are both very selective schools with positive and well-known reputations.
+But in-state tuition at UC Santa Barbara, a public college, is a little over $13,700, while tuition for all students at Pepperdine, a private university, is nearly $70,000.
+Of course, if you truly have your sights set on a particular private college, tuition alone shouldn’t nudge you toward forfeiting your dream, but it may be worth exploring some of the public universities where you could get an equally excellent education without breaking the bank.

 4. The potential to live at home